CyberDani/Programming-puzzle-pieces/README.md

 ![topics/basicPrinciples.png](topics/basicPrinciples.png)

 Programming principles are simple ideas proposed as advices in order to help to keep your code clear and maintainable.
-It is also a common programming mentality, a way of thinking when you have to deal with a more complex project.
+It is also a common programming mentality, a way of thinking when you have to deal with a complex project.

 ### [[ Click here to access the related wiki page ]](https://github.com/CyberDani/Programming-puzzle-pieces/wiki/Basic-Principles)